muzny/csci3010-cuboulder/programming_exercises/pe6.md

 Person 1
 ------
 1. Get the branch that Person 2 created locally.
 2. Add the [provided](../lectures/9_inheritance_part1/animals/) files to your branch and push these changes to remote.
+(You don't need to add the provided `main.cpp`, but don't worry about it if you already did.)
 3. Connect your repo to Travis CI.
 When new code is pushed to any branch in your repo, your code should be compiled.
+(Take a look at the `.travis.yml` file in the course collaboration repo for inspiration).
 -- (do not go on until all group members have completed their first three steps) --
 -- (merge the branch into master) --
 4. Create a new branch just for yourself.